-These days, I know my body enough that after taking some time off, I never, ever jump in to full throttle training without allowing my body to adapt.
+These days I know my body well enough, that after taking some time off, I never, ever jump in to full throttle training without allowing my body to adapt.
 Now, before we go any further, I guess we have to find out what causes muscle soreness.

-Basically, muscle soreness is caused by micro-trauma to the muscles.
-That is, tiny microscopic tears occur in the muscles during exercise.
+Muscle soreness is caused by micro-trauma to the muscles.
+Tiny microscopic tears occur in the muscles during exercise (such as weight training).
 It can be caused by anything that stresses the muscles more than what they're used to.
-For example, cutting firewood for the first time at the start of autumn will cause muscle soreness, helping a buddy move will cause soreness, and of course, weight training will cause a degree of muscle soreness.
-Now, the severity of soreness will depend on how hard you performed your exercises.
+For example, cutting firewood for the first time at the start of autumn will cause muscle soreness, helping a buddy move out of his apartment will cause soreness, and of course, weight training.
+The severity will depend on how hard you worked.
 Sore and tender muscles can be classified under three categories:

-Delayed onset muscle soreness is what I like to call the creeper and usually happens after taking some time off from training and than coming back to train hard, right off the bat without allowing your body time to adapt.
+Delayed onset muscle soreness (DOMS) is what I like to call the creeper.
+DOMS usually happens after taking some time off from training and than coming back to train hard, right off the bat without allowing your body time to adapt.
 It can also happen by altering your training routine by adding new exercises, sets, reps, or other training variables.
-Basically, adding a new level of higher intensity to your training that adds more stress to your body and muscles will usually add more muscle soreness to your body.
+Adding varying levels of intensity to your training routine will generally stress your body enough to cause varying levels of muscle soreness.